 10. What question do you wish that I had asked related in some way to books?
 Ask, then answer it.

 - Q: How is the authorial creation of the content of contemporary books changing?
 With the omnipresent use of computers in the writing of a book, how we will see and follow an author’s creative and possibly collaborative processes?
 How will this be documented and saved for future generations of researchers and scholars?
 Are we going to save every file, email and hard drive?

 - A: I don’t have answers to these questions, but they are significant concerns for those of us who collect contemporary writers.

 Cherry Dunham Williams, curator of manuscripts, has been with the Lilly Library at Indiana University, Bloomington since 2009.
 Before coming to the Lilly, she was Special Collections Librarian for the Sciences at the UCLA Louise M. Darling Biomedical Library, History and Special Collections for the Sciences from 2007-2009.
 In addition, Ms. Williams is an adjunct faculty member in the Department of Information and Library Science, where she teaches classes in the History of the Book and manuscript studies as well as a member of the core faculty of MEST, the Medieval Studies Institute program at IU.
 She has completed rare book school course work at the London Rare Book School at the University of London, CALRBS at UCLA and the Rare Book School of Virginia, where she was recently awarded her Certificate of Proficiency in the Specialized Area History of Medieval & Early Modern Books & MSS.
-Currently, in collaboration with a Lilly colleague, she is engaged in developing outreach programs to introduce K-8 students to medieval book production and the use of primary sources as well as digital surrogates for the study of medieval manuscripts.subscribe to Ploughshares?
+Currently, in collaboration with a Lilly colleague, she is engaged in developing outreach programs to introduce K-8 students to medieval book production and the use of primary sources as well as digital surrogates for the study of medieval manuscripts.Might we be so bold as to suggest that you subscribe to Ploughshares?